Did you know?

-The smooth trunkfish, otherwise known as Lactophrys triqueter or Rhinesomus triqueter (both names are accepted) is a small tropical and subtropical fish with spectacular coloring and a unique shape.
+The smooth trunkfish, known as Lactophrys triqueter or Rhinesomus triqueter (both names are accepted) is a small tropical and subtropical fish with spectacular coloring and a unique shape.

 Appearance